skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 **Objective**:

--   Demonstrate how an IBM i workload can be migrated to Skytap cloud
+-   Demonstrate how an IBM i workload can be migrated to Skytap on Azure
     > using BRMS ICC.
-In this document we will see how to take backup on
+In this document you will learn how to take backup on
     > IBM i using BRMS ICC and transfer it to cloud using FTP.

 -   Full-system recovery in Cloud using IBM i as NFS server to an IBM i